telefonicaid/fiware-cygnus/doc/design/OrionMySQLSink.md

 [Top](#top)

 ###<a name="section1.1"></a>Mapping Flume events to HDFS data structures
 MySQL organizes the data in databases that contain tables of data rows.
-Such organization is exploited by `OrionCKANSink` each time a Flume event is taken, by performing the following workflow:
+Such organization is exploited by `OrionMySQLSink` each time a Flume event is taken, by performing the following workflow:

 1. The bytes within the event's body are parsed and a `NotifyContextRequest` object container is created.
 2. A database called as the `fiware-service` header value within the event is created (if not existing yet).